-1. Hardware considerations and panel length:
+1. Hardware considerations and panel length

 1a.
-Many rods with glides or rings and our pleat pin strips (Stock #: HS210) can be used with these translucent shirring tapes.
+Many rods with glides or rings, our pleat pin strips (Stock #: HS210) etc. can be used with these translucent shirring tapes.
 The two-prong drapery hooks (Stock #: DP20) should be used with these types of hardware.
-To determine Panel Finished Longth:

-To determine Panel Finished Length:
+To determine the panel length:

-Measure from the holes of the track (A), or from the eyes of the glides (B), or from the screw eye at the bottom of the ring (C), add 3/8" to determine the panel finished length.
+Measure from the top of the strip or rod (A) or from the screw eye at the bottom of the ring (B) to the window sill or floor or any other desired panel finished length.

-Fabric Length Requirement: Panel Finished Length + Allowance for a Double Folded Bottom Hem + 5" Extra for Top Hem.
+Fabric Length Requirement:

+Panel Finished Length

++ Allowance for a Double Folded Bottom Hem

++ 5" Extra for Top Hem.